jmfsilvaj/jmfsilvaj/README.md

 🔍 About Me:

 🐍 Python Enthusiast - Exploring the power of programming in data analysis.
-<p>📚 SQL Beginner - Diving into the world of databases and queries.
+<p>📚 SQL Beginner - Diving into the world of databases and queries.<p>
-<p>🤖 Keen Interest in Machine Learning - Eager to learn how machines can learn from data.
+<p>🤖 Keen Interest in Machine Learning - Eager to learn how machines can learn from data.<p>
-<p>🌐 Passionate about using data for meaningful insights and solutions.
+<p>🌐 Passionate about using data for meaningful insights and solutions.<p>

 📚 Currently Learning: